Confinement within the use of Minkowski space integral representation: Short remark on the quark propagator

 \section{Short remark on the quark propagator}

 Following similar method described in the Sect.
-2, the ladder-rainbow approximation (LRA) for the quark SDE has been already solved in the paper \cite{sau1}.
-The obtained quark propagator in \cite{sau1} has an anomalous threshold located at beginning of complex plane of square of momenta and the confinement of quarks manifests as missing real pole in the quark propagator.
+2, the ladder-rainbow approximation (LRA) for the quark SDE has been already solved in the paper \cite{sau1} in other gauges then Landau gauge.
+The obtained quark propagator has an anomalous threshold located at or very near beginning of complex plane of square of momenta and the confinement of quarks manifests as missing real pole in the quark propagator.
 Interested reader can find the details in the paper \cite{sau1}.
-As an interesting task we have accomplish the same approximation here, but with the PT-BFM gluon propagator used in the LRA kernel.

-In preceding section it was shown that the scale invariant quantity $sd(s)$ is several times suppressed when comparing to lattice landau gauge gluon propagator.
-As an interesting task we have accomplish the same approximation as in the paper \cite{sau1} , but with the PT-BFM gluon propagator used in the LRA kernel.
-As we expected, such approximation neither provides a known slope of the quark dynamical mass function or correct pion observable.
-The best understanding of this inefficiency is obvious from the modern version of Goldberger-Treiman-like relation \cite{MAROTA1998},\cite{QIROS2014}, which reads \be f_{\pi} \Gamma_A(0,k)=B(k) \ee where $\Gamma_A$ is the leading piece of the pion’s Bethe-Salpeter amplitude and $B$ is the quark dynamical mass times the quark renormalization function.
+As an interesting task we have accomplished the same approximation as in the paper \cite{sau1} , but with kernel given by the Landau gauge gluon propagator instead.
+As a matter of fact, such approximation neither provides a known slope of the quark dynamical mass function or correct pion observable (mass and decay constant $f_{\pi}$).
+Hence neither such approximation can be used to calculate continuous form factor.
+A possible understanding of this inefficiency is obvious from the modern version of Goldberger-Treiman-like relation \cite{MAROTA1998},\cite{QIROS2014}, which reads \be f_{\pi} \Gamma_A(0,k)=B(k) \ee where $\Gamma_A$ is the leading piece of the pion’s Bethe-Salpeter amplitude and $B$ is the quark dynamical mass times the quark renormalization function.
+As can be seen form the quark DSE only trivial solution for the rhs. of E. (\ref{GTR}) exists.
+In other words, a single gluon exchange approximation with Landau gauge gluon propagator underestimates of the true strength of the quark-antiquark interaction.

-To conclude: staying in Landau gauge then within the single gluon exchange approximation with gluon propagator calculated in BFM-PT scheme leads to the brutal underestimate of the total strength of the quark-antiquark scattering kernel.
-One needs to go beyond LRA in the Landau gauge at presented scheme, or alternatively, one needs to mimic missing high orders skeletons by enhancing the effective kernel (in fact, this is a strategy when using the Dyson-Schwinger and Bethe-Salpeter equations solved in LRA )
+Miraculously, the picture is dramatically changed when one leave the Landau gauge and utilize exactly the same method but for larger gauge fixing parameter.
+The pions are then true Goldsteone bosons correctly generated in such model within LRA ,were the gluon propagator is strengthened by presence of large longitudinal modes in the quark-antiquark interacting kernel.
+Actually a few existing calculations provide first hints for working scheme of SDEs solutions within a sort of integral representations for QCD/QED Green's functions.
+Of course, the calculation of continuous form factors are not easy in presented scheme and various approximations limit the method in practice at these days.
+The reader can find the first applications in calculation of meson transition and the meson electromagnetic form factor in \cite{sau2,sau3,YPNFS2021}